-These values are contained in IDCCS short-term and long-term objectives, which aim at community empowerment and gender equity in development, increasing access to safe and affordable water supply and sanitation, improving food security and increasing access to affordable and sustainable health care.
+1468 IDCCS' mission and vision aim at achieving some values which include the following:- These values are 1469 contained in IDCCS short-term and long-term objectives, which aim at community empowerment and gender 1470 equity in development, increasing access to safe and affordable water supply and sanitation, improving food 1471 security and increasing access to affordable and sustainable health care.

-Empowering community based organizations, for example, self-help groups and church groups is a long-term plan IDCCS uses to alleviate poverty.
-About ninety per cent (90%) of the respondents, specifically lauded IDCCS' intervention strategies such as training for empowerment through capacity building of the communities, holding of workshops, seminars, and of information, civic education provision communication in Maseno and Winam divisions, which they noted have helped many families cope with poverty.
-Through networking with the government, NGOs and other church organizations, IDCCS has been able to take services to some remote regions of the study areas where the Government has failed to do so.
-Its involvement in agriculture, health, civic education, and water and sanitation in particular is a confirmation of the ACK's resolve to alleviate poverty.
+Empowering community based organizations, for example, self-help groups and church groups is a long-term 1472 plan IDCCS uses to alleviate poverty.
+About ninety per cent (90%) of the respondents, specifically lauded 1473 IDCCS' intervention strategies such as training for empowerment through capacity building of the communities, 1474 holding of workshops, seminars, and provision of information, civic education and communication in Maseno and 1475 Winam divisions, which they noted have helped many families cope with poverty.
+Through networking with 1476 the government, NGOs and other church organizations, IDCCS has been able to take services to some remote 1477 regions of the study areas where the Government has failed to do so.
+Its involvement in agriculture, health, civic 1478 education, According to the IDCCS team leader, the body has been able to influence and improve many people's 1479 standards of living because it has created a democratic space in its system of operations and management that 1480 has enabled both staff and the beneficiaries to freely participate in their own development.
+1481